 Based on CACREP standards, the MACC requires a minimum 100 hours of practicum, with a minimum of 40 hours of direct service with clients during the first year of the program.
 During the second year of the program, students will complete a minimum of 600 hours of fieldwork with a minimum of 240 hours of direct service with clients.
-These hours will be accrued outside of class times and only enrolled students can sign up for counseling slots in the Due West, Greenville, or other Erskine-affiliated Counseling Centers, through the program director.
+These hours will be accrued outside of class times and only enrolled students can sign up for counseling slots in the Erskine-affiliated counseling centers, through the program director.